drakkar-lig/walt-python-packages/doc/walt/doc/md/node-save.md

 this command allows to work the other way: do the modifications directly on a node, and then save the current node state as a new WalT image.

-Modifying an OS image using `walt image shell` or `walt image build` is sometimes challenging because those commands work in a "linux container" environment, not on a real node.
+Modifying an OS image using `walt image shell` is sometimes challenging because this command works in a "linux container" environment, not on a real node.
 See [`walt help show shells`](shells.md) for more info.
 Because of this, a small set of operations may not work or not be allowed.
 In this case, making the changes directly on a node and then saving the OS image with `walt node save` is a handy workaround.

+If you want to make your image building procedure reproducible, you should use `walt image build` instead of `walt node save` or `walt image shell`.
+With `walt image build`, one can easily divert Dockerfile `RUN` commands to a real node if facing this kind of problem.
+See [`walt help show image-build`](image-build.md) for more info.

 ## Limits